Bath Abbey car-free zone proposed by council

 Small businesses say the scheme will make deliveries more difficult.

-Cabinet member Roger Symonds said: "There will be no bus routes affected and access to car parks will be exactly the same as before."'Quite concerning'
+Cabinet member Roger Symonds said: "There will be no bus routes affected and access to car parks will be exactly the same as before."

 Other streets included in the scheme are Abbey Gate Street, Lower Borough Walls and Beau Street.